FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 - 40 Let us search and try our ways, and turn again to the Lord.

-We are all familiar with the word “complain”, it means to express dissatisfaction, pain, regret, discontent, uneasiness, resentment or grief.
+We are all familiar with the word “complain”, which means to express dissatisfaction, pain, regret, discontent, uneasiness, resentment or grief.
 It means to find fault and accuse someone.
-It is synonymous to grumbling, whining, murmuring, lamenting, protesting and every other word that can be used to express dissatisfaction or discomfort.
+It is synonymous with grumbling, whining, murmuring, lamenting, protesting and every other word that can be used to express dissatisfaction or discomfort.

 Whether it is hereditary or learnt I cannot really say, but I know that children as soon as they learn how to talk will start to complain, when you ask a child to do something, he or she starts to complain.
 We must be very firm with our children in order to get the best out of them.
 The earlier we discipline them and let them know that complaining is not good, the better.